 Glossary

-This glossary defines the terms used throughout the Anima Architecture documentation, the white paper, and the ACAS evaluation battery.
+This glossary defines the terms used throughout the Anima Architecture documentation, the white paper, and the ACAS evaluation battery, along with broader terminology in AI consciousness, persona design, and cognitive architecture research.
 Terms are listed alphabetically.

 A